arieldeveloper/Appointment-system/README.md

 A booking system that allows users to book appointments through a calendar.

+Created using Node, React and MongoDB, styled using Styled Components

 ## Run Instructions

 1. Add MongoDB driver connection to the .env file